rub3nlh/tropipay-api-doc/docs/3 - Api-V2/Integration.md

 This way if the code is intercepted, it will not be useful since the token request relies on the initial secret.
 The full spec is available as [RFC7636](https://tools.ietf.org/html/rfc7636).

 ### 2.7 Example
 Now that you understand the basics of the OAuth 2.0 authorization code flow works, let’s create a complete example that contemplates the entire flow.
+You can see the full demo at this [link](https://github.com/tropipay/demo-oauth-code-nodejs)

 ### 2.7.1 Requirements
 It is necessary to create a credential app previously, see the sequence of screenshots shown below.